-Experience the epic story of Earth’s history at the “Window to the Earth” in Nagatoro!
+Experience the epic scale of geology at the “Window to the Earth” in Nagatoro!

 Discover Nagatoro, a natural gem just outside Tokyo, on this 3-hour walking tour.
-Led by a knowledgeable guide, explore the unique Iwadatami rock formations, often referred to as a “Window into the Earth.”
+Led by a knowledgeable guide, explore the unique Iwadatami rock formations, often referred to as the “Window into the Earth.”

 Walk along the stunning Nagatoro Gorge by the Arakawa River, learning about the geological history that shaped these landscapes.
-The tour will also take you to Kotaki-no-Se and Tora-iwa, offering excellent photo opportunities.
+The tour will also take you to Kotaki-no-Se Rapids and Tora-iwa Rock, offering excellent photo opportunities.

 Meet at Nagatoro Station.